devnulled/certsman/README.md

 reaps the expired cache on it's own, and then uses that process to announce an event when the servers cert has been reaped, so that it can be created again.

-After some more testing, I now realize that dupli
+After some more testing, I now realize that duplicate requests for the same domain are also a problem.
+Ideally I'd change this so that domains are requested in a queue, unique by name.
+Instead as a temp fix, I check the persistenace once the cert has been generated to see if any other processes have created a cert since the request started.

 ## API